-Stage 2 Late Oligocene (Chattian, MNP25a subzone, Fig. 5b): the main depocentre continued to be filled by the Macigno turbidite system, whereas the marly sedimentation (Marmoreto Marl) continued in the more internal part of the foredeep basin onto the front of the Ligurian orogenic wedge.
-Externally, two more minor depocentres developed, linked with active thrusts, forming basins and structural highs.
-The more internal basin was infilled by the Torre degli Amorotti - Gazzano turbidite system and the more external basin by the more carbonatic Pracchiola Sandstone, with the latter, as well as the foreland ramp, covered by marly deposits.
+Late Oligocene (Chattian, MNP25a subzone, Fig. 8b): the main depocentre continued to be filled by the Macigno turbidite system, whereas the marly sedimentation (Marmoreto marl) continued in the more internal part of the foredeep basin onto the front of the Ligurian orogenic wedge.
+Externally, two more minor depocentres developed, linked with active 19 thrusts, that promoted the formation of basins